afair/girders.org/source/_posts/2012-09-29-scaling-postgresql-with-pgpool-and-pgbouncer.markdown

 load balancing.
 You must also list any functions you use that will back data changes, to pgpool can identify write requests and read requests.

+Database triggers, stored procedures that execute automatically when an insert, update, or delete operation to a given table, execute only on the master.
+Those changed are streamed down to the slaves; the slaves do not run any triggers themselves, only apply any trigger changes from upstream.

 For streaming replication, postgresql will send all write requests to the master server.
 (For simple replication, it would send them to all servers.)